Apple account passwords

 If you are having issues using Apple Pay, please visit Apple Pay support.

 Apple Pay is not available in all markets.
-For a list of Apple Pay countries click here.
+For a list of Apple Pay countries and regions click here.

 For more help, you can contact Apple Support.
 Most Apple products come with 90 days of complimentary phone support and a one-year limited warranty.
 We recommend that you check your coverage before contacting us.